vatpac-technology/sops/docs/aerodromes/classd/Camden.md

     The circuit altitude at YSCN is `A013` and the overfly altitude is `A018`.
 Aircraft issued a restriction to descend not below `A018` should be instructed to join the circuit once clear of traffic established in the circuit area.

 ## VFR Operations
-## Departures
+### Departures
 All aircraft must depart at `A013` via an extended leg of the circuit.
-Upon reaching 2NM CN, all VFR aircraft should monitor the appropriate area frequency (SRI).
+Upon reaching 2NM CN, all VFR aircraft should monitor the appropriate area frequency (SYC).
 A frequency transfer will not be issued to VFR aircraft.
 Departing IFR aircraft will receive a frequency transfer.

-### Depart On Climb
+#### Depart On Climb
 Some aircraft may request to leave the CTR on climb above `A013`.
 If there is no reported traffic above the zone and no conflicting traffic at `A018`, aircraft may be cleared to depart on climb.

 !!! phraseology